 - Strain the mixture into a 12-inch skillet or high-walled fryer (you want to maximize surface area) using a mesh colander.
 With a potato masher or spatula, keep smushing the solids until you can no longer see apple pieces or pulp...basically all that's left will be seeds and skins.

-- Bring the gorgeous purple liquid in the skillet to a boil.
+- Bring the gorgeous purple liquid in the skillet to a boil, along with the sugar (poured in .5 - 1 cup at a time) and lemon juice.
 Boil down, stirring every so often, over medium to medium-high heat, for 30-40 minutes, until it thickens and the boiling bubbles start looking like psychadelic magenta cauliflower florets.
 Note: it will NOT look like jam, it will be more like a syrup.
 It will thicken up when it cools.

 - Pour into jars leaving 1/4-inch headspace.
 Put on lids and rings.
 Sterilize the jars by boiling for 10 minutes in enough water to cover them by 2 inches.
 Take them out and let them cool for at least 12 hours in room temperature.
 Listen for the PING! of the vacuum seals and feel really rustic and awesome.
 Skin some rabbits and bake into a pie.

 - Be prepared for people to start treating you like their best friend in order to snag one of your jars.

 PS: Would you like a jar of our jam???
 If so, post a food-themed haiku below, and I will randomly select a winner and mail one out to you!